mstocco/mariostoc.co/content/traininglog/20210228-ironman2021-26weeksout.md

 <!---->
 I originally thought about swimming 2100m but as the workout progressed, my times increased; what started as low 50 seconds for a length, slowly crept up to just over a minute.
 I decided to call it a workout at the 1900m mark.
 No sense swimming with degraded form just to get 200 more metres.

+---

-In other news, my back feels fantastic!
-Zero difficulty using _"the sock test"_ before and after the swim.
+In other news, **my back feels fantastic!**  Zero difficulty using _"the sock test"_ before and after the swim.
 Good times are coming.